shankarlmc/music-app/README.md

 ## Running the player
 - Create a database music_app
-- Import the music_app.sql to the phpmyadmin
+- Import the music_app.sql to the database 'music_app'
 - Download the file and extract inside the xampp/htdocs
 - Run the app using http://localhost/music_app